agena-tech/sondra/README.md

-# SONDRA
+# 🔰 SONDRA
+### Unified Autonomous AI Agent for Research, Security, and Intelligent Automation

-**An open-source AI agent for all-purpose tasks.**
+**An open-source platform for multi-domain autonomous agent workflows.**

-Sondra is a unified autonomous agent platform built for people who want one powerful workspace instead of separate tools for research, security testing, automation, memory, terminal work, browser control, and long-running tasks.
+Sondra is a unified AI agent system designed for users who need a single, powerful environment instead of fragmented tools for research, security testing, automation, memory, terminal operations, browser control, and long-running tasks.

 Its first purpose is simple: